-Each month we like to spotlight our merchants who have found success by running the businesses that they love.
+Each month, we like to highlight our merchants who have found success by running the businesses they love.
 Read on to learn about this month's merchant: Bryan Rainville of Discover Books!

 What inspired you to start your store?

 Discover Books is a big operation—several warehouses; millions of books; thousands of employees and book donation bins around the country; truck drivers moving loads; books being sorted, inspected, shelved, picked, and shipped—there are lots of logistics involved.
 We already had a website, but it was purely informational.
 The site described our mission, how to get involved, and resources for literacy partners.
 We sold the used books that we saved from being discarded to landfills on several platforms like Amazon, AbeBooks, Barnes & Noble, and eBay.
 Although we employ thousands of people, our IT staff has always been very small—usually less than seven people.

 When our leadership wanted to turn our website into an ecommerce site, we needed an affordable solution that we could implement quickly, that handles millions of products, and could be managed by a small number of IT staff.
 Due to the size of our inventory, automation was a must.
 The solution we found was Volusion.
 For the most part, just one software developer was able to stand up the store.
 We created automated jobs for keeping stock up-to-date, fetching orders, updating prices, and sending tracking numbers.
 Once these “core” processes were in place, we worked on the finer details and “nice-to-have” features, like implementing the Donation Bin Locator (map), Rewards Program, Marketing (coupons), and Wish List.

 Who has been your greatest source of inspiration and encouragement?